i18next/react-i18next-gitbook/latest/trans-component.md

 // JSON -> "list_map": "My dogs are named: <1></1>"
 ```

-Setting `i18nIsDynamicList` on the wrapping element will assert the nodeToString function creating the string for saveMissing will not contain children.
+Setting `i18nIsDynamicList` on the parent element will assert the `nodeToString` function creating the string for `saveMissing` will not contain children.

 ### Alternative usage \(components array\)